apache/nuttx-apps/examples/README.txt

-    CONFIG_NSH_BUILTIN_APPS -- Build the NX example as a "built-in" that can be executed from the NSH command line CONFIG_EXAMPLES_NX_VPLANE -- The plane to select from the frame- buffer driver for use in the test.
-Default: 0 CONFIG_EXAMPLES_NX_DEVNO - The LCD device to select from the LCD driver for use in the test: Default: 0 CONFIG_EXAMPLES_NX_BGCOLOR -- The color of the background.
+    CONFIG_NSH_BUILTIN_APPS -- Build the NX example as a "built-in" that can be executed from the NSH command line CONFIG_EXAMPLES_NX_BGCOLOR -- The color of the background.
 Default depends on CONFIG_EXAMPLES_NX_BPP.
     CONFIG_EXAMPLES_NX_COLOR1 -- The color of window 1.
 Default depends on